mburakbozbey/video-restoration/README.md

 ### Procedure

-For reproduction of the results, following procedure was used:
+Following procedure was in this project:

 **1** - Analyzing sample video properties and parsing to frames